samchon-nani/vibecode-joplin/docs/VIDEO_SCRIPT.md

 ### If you want to emphasize the AI:
 "What makes BillHarmony different is our AI understands natural language.
 You don't need to know medical codes or insurance terminology—just describe what you need, and we'll find it."

+### Shorter version of Future Features (if time is tight):
+"If I had more time, I would have liked to add an AI search for daily room costs for inpatient care, and an option for users to input how much of their insurance they've already used this year, so they can see their actual out-of-pocket costs based on what they've already spent."

 ---